davatorium/rofi/doc/rofi-manpage.markdown

 `-parse-hosts`

-    Parse the `/etc/hosts` files for entries.
+  Parse the `/etc/hosts` file for entries.

 ### Run settings

 `-run-command` *cmd*

-  Set the command (*{cmd}*) to execute when running an application.
+  Set command (*{cmd}*) to execute when running an application.
   See *PATTERN*.

   Default: *{cmd}*

 `-run-shell-command` *cmd*

-  Set the command to execute when running an application in a shell.
+  Set command to execute when running an application in a shell.
   See *PATTERN*.

   Default: *{terminal} -e {cmd}*